Last Updated: March 26, 2026

 Mouthbrooding & Fry Care

 Newly released fry can eat baby brine shrimp and microworms immediately.
 Grow them out separately for the best survival rate.
-Note that adult P. electra can be expensive to purchase, so starting with a group of 6–8 juveniles and growing them out is often the most practical approach for establishing a breeding colony.
+Note that adult P. Electra is expensive to purchase, so starting with a group of 6.
+8 juveniles and growing them out is often the most practical approach for establishing a breeding colony.

 Common Health Issues